Is Carnival Corp (CCL) Set to Underperform? Analyzing the Factor

 Understanding Carnival Corp's Business

-Carnival Corp, with a market cap of $16.82 billion and sales of $20.04 billion, is the largest global cruise company, boasting an operating margin of 2.19%.
-Its portfolio spans across several renowned brands, including Carnival Cruise Lines, Holland America, Princess Cruises, and Seabourn in North America; P&O Cruises and Cunard Line in the United Kingdom; Aida in Germany; Costa Cruises in Southern Europe; and P&O Cruises in Australia.
-Additionally, Carnival owns Holland America Princess Alaska Tours in Alaska and the Canadian Yukon.
-The company attracted about 13 million guests in 2019, prior to COVID-19, a level it aims to reach again in 2023.
+Carnival Corp, with a market cap of $18.78 billion and sales of $20.04 billion, is the largest global cruise company, boasting a diverse portfolio of brands.
+These include Carnival Cruise Lines, Holland America, Princess Cruises, and Seabourn in North America; P&O Cruises and Cunard Line in the United Kingdom; Aida in Germany; Costa Cruises in Southern Europe; and P&O Cruises in Australia.
+The company also owns Holland America Princess Alaska Tours in Alaska and the Canadian Yukon.
+Carnival's brands attracted about 13 million guests in 2019, prior to COVID-19, a level it should reach again in 2023.
+With an operating margin of 2.19%, Carnival Corp's financial health is a critical factor for its ability to sustain operations and growth.

 Financial Strength Breakdown

-The company's Altman Z-Score is just 0.52, indicating a risk of financial distress, while the low cash-to-debt ratio at 0.09 suggests difficulties in managing debt levels.
-Furthermore, the high debt-to-equity ratio of 4.69 and a debt-to-Ebitda ratio of 11.8, both of which are worse than the majority of peers in the industry, underscore the company's over-reliance on borrowing and vulnerability to market fluctuations.
+The company's Altman Z-Score of just 0.54 is below the distress zone threshold, suggesting potential financial distress in the near future.
+Moreover, the low cash-to-debt ratio of 0.09 indicates a struggle in managing existing debt levels.
+The debt-to-equity ratio of 4.69, which is higher than the majority of its peers, and a debt-to-Ebitda ratio of 11.8, exceeding Joel Tillinghast's warning level, further underscore the company's financial vulnerabilities.

 Growth Prospects

-A lack of significant growth is another area where Carnival Corp seems to falter, as evidenced by the company's low Growth rank.
-The company's revenue has declined by an average of 30% per year over the past three years, underperforming 89.3% of 766 companies in the Travel & Leisure industry.
-This decline in revenue may raise concerns in a fast-evolving market.
-Additionally, Carnival Corp's predictability rank is just one star out of five, adding to investor uncertainty regarding revenue and earnings consistency.
+The growth outlook for Carnival Corp is also tepid, as reflected by its low Growth rank.
+The company's revenue has declined by an average of 30% per year over the past three years, which is worse than 89.31% of companies in the Travel & Leisure industry.
+This decline in revenue is a significant concern in a market that demands constant evolution and innovation.

+Furthermore, Carnival Corp's predictability rank is just one star out of five, which adds to the uncertainty faced by investors regarding the consistency of the company's revenue and earnings.

 Considering Carnival Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential underperformance.
-The company's challenges in managing debt, coupled with its lackluster growth prospects, paint a picture of a business that may struggle to return to its pre-pandemic glory.
-Investors should weigh these factors carefully when considering Carnival Corp as part of their portfolio.

-For GuruFocus Premium members seeking more robust investment opportunities, the GF Score Screen can help identify companies with strong GF Scores that may offer better future outperformance potential.
+The company's high debt levels, weak interest coverage, and declining revenue growth paint a challenging picture for its future prospects.
+Investors should weigh these factors carefully when evaluating Carnival Corp's potential to deliver returns.
+For those seeking more robust investment opportunities, GuruFocus Premium members can explore companies with strong GF Scores using the GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.